ISO 639-3: Code space

+Reference names

+Reference names may only use a subset of ASCII characters.
+According to section 6.4.1 of the standard, they may only contain the 26 letters of the ISO basic Latin alphabet and diacritics from the following set:

+Reference names may also include any of five ASCII punctuation marks (space, hyphen-minus, apostrophe and the parentheses), and within parentheses the full stop and the ten digits.

+Alternative names may use proper language orthography, if Latin, or transliteration into Latin script that contains additional characters.

 Macrolanguages

 There are 58 languages in ISO 639-2 which are considered, for the purposes of the standard, to be "macrolanguages" in ISO 639-3.

-Some of these macrolanguages had no individual language as defined by ISO 639–3 in the code set of ISO 639-2, e.g. 'ara' (Generic Arabic).
-Others like 'nor' (Norwegian) had their two individual parts ('nno' (Nynorsk), 'nob' (Bokmål)) already in ISO 639-2.
+Some of these macrolanguages had no individual language as defined by ISO 639-3 in the code set of ISO 639-2, e.g. ara (Generic Arabic).
+Others like nor (Norwegian) had their two individual parts (nno (Nynorsk), nob (Bokmål)) already in ISO 639-2.

-That means some languages (e.g. 'arb', Standard Arabic) that were considered by ISO 639–2 to be dialects of one language ('ara') are now in ISO 639–3 in certain contexts considered to be individual languages themselves.
+That means some languages (e.g. arb, Standard Arabic) that were considered by ISO 639-2 to be dialects of one language (ara) are now in ISO 639-3 in certain contexts considered to be individual languages themselves.

 This is an attempt to deal with varieties that may be linguistically distinct from each other, but are treated by their speakers as two forms of the same language, e.g. in cases of diglossia.